jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 This guide

-It can also serve as a tutorial on how to remotely control a 28BYJ-48 stepper motor over wifi, via a website hosted on a Pi Pico W. This is likely a more general appliction of this project.
+It can also serve as a tutorial on how to remotely control a 28BYJ-48 stepper motor over wifi, via a website hosted on a Pi Pico W. This is likely a more general use case.
 If this is what you would like to do, then simply skip the Connecting Flexure section of this guide.

 <img src="Media/1.jpg" width=50% height=50% alt = "the Final Product" title="The Final Product">